HRSA's Ryan White HIV/AIDS Program and Women and Girls HIV/AIDS Awareness Day

 HIV Health Outcomes among Women

-Data on health outcomes of RWHAP clients come from the HRSA RWHAP Annual Client-Level Data Report (RSR), which issues an annual report on RWHAP client characteristics and health outcomes.
-The RSR also provides insights into HIV health outcomes by gender and other client characteristics.
+Data on health outcomes of RWHAP clients come from the HRSA RWHAP Annual Client-Level Data Report, 2018 (RSR), an annual report on RWHAP client characteristics (including gender) and health outcomes.

 - Although the rate of viral suppression among transgender women (transgender male-to-female clients) increased to 81.1% in 2018, it remained the lowest rate of viral suppression across gender subpopulations.